 Children at the end of Year 1 take a phonic reading check to show their understanding and skills.

 Children in year 2 have assessments in reading, writing and maths.
-From 2015-6 they will also be tested for grammar, punctuation and spelling (GAPS)
+They will also be tested for grammar, punctuation and spelling (GAPS)

 Key Stage 2